Software Engineer | Tech blogger

 Why Did I Decide To Become a Blogger?

-I wanted to find something to do in my spare time and since I enjoy writing, I thought I would cover the things I find interesting in the tech world.
-Technology is in almost everything in our everyday lives, which I find fascinating.
+I wanted to find something to do in my spare time, and frankly, did not have many ideas at first.
+One day, when I was writing a technical report for my company, I realised how much I enjoy writing!
+From there, inspiration struck.
+I thought I could cover the things I find interesting in the tech world.
+Technology is in almost everything in our lives, which I find fascinating.
 And whilst most of it is good, there are a great deal of obstacles you need to avoid to stay safe.
-So, I thought I would start this blog as a way to highlight the things I have experienced and have some knowledge on to try and help any tech novices.
+So, I thought I would start this blog as a way to highlight the things I have experienced and know about, to try and help any tech novices.

 I also wanted a way to communicate with people that have similar interests to me, so even if you just want to talk to me about Star Wars or my job, my inbox is always open to new people.